vipink1203/vipink1203.github.io/_posts/2019-04-17-AWS-SystemsManager-part3.md

 $ aws ssm put-parameter --name /dev/App1/DB_HOST --value dev-example-db-host.com --type String
 ```

-**--name** is your parameter path
+**name** is your parameter path.

-**--value** is your hostname which is the secret value you want to avoid checking into Github
+**value** is your hostname which is the secret value you want to avoid checking into Github.

-**--type** is the type of value you are storing in this parameter.
+**type** is the type of value you are storing in this parameter.
 In this case it is a simple string.

 If you want to store a password which has to be secure and should not be stored as plain text.
 The command would be like,